PC Repair and Driver Updater Recommended for Fixing Issues and Updating Drives on Windows PC. Trusted by Millions.

 If one question ever strikes your mind, i.e., How old is my computer?
-The following post has all the possible ways on how to find that.
+The following post has all the possible ways how to find that.

-How Old Is My Computer
+How Old Is My Computer?

-In case, you have installed Windows operating system there are possible ways on how to find the age approximate age of the computer.
+In case, you have installed Windows operating system there are possible ways how to find the age approximate age of the computer.

-So without further delay why don’t you start reading about them:
+So, without further delay why don’t you start reading about them:

 1. Date of Windows OS Installation

 If you have installed Windows operating system only once, then finding the installation date will tell you the estimated computer age.
 To know

 1. Launch Command Prompt on your machine.